cdhowe/JT-Mapper/README.md

 ![](help-images/wspr-splash.jpg)

+The labeling of stations is a little more detailed than in JT-Mapper -- you get signal strength, station power, and the amount of time since we last heard the station.

 The main thing to know about WSPR-mapper is that it only shows you the last hour's worth of signals.
-If the bands are dead, it can be really boring to look at.
+If the bands are dead, it can be really boring to watch.

+Happy mapping!

 Carl Howe
 wg1v@carlhowe.com